 Before we could truly appreciate the difference between a traditional team and a self-directed team, let’s try to define both.

-A traditionally managed team is a team that a team leader oversees; the team leader will assign goals, help develop projects, and bear the bulk of the decision making and the responsibility.
+A traditionally managed team is a team that a team leader oversees; the team leader will assign goals, help develop projects and bear the bulk of the decision-making process and the responsibility.
 There are varying levels of management, of course; some team leaders will allow and encourage autonomy, while others will manage to the most minute level.

-Self-directed teams, on the other hand, handle most of these traditional leadership responsibilities themselves.
-A team leader still exists, but takes more of a coach or mentor role, acting as a liaison between the team and the upper administration of the company.
+A self-directed team is a team that handles most of the traditional leadership responsibilities themselves.
+A team leader still exists, but he or she takes more of a coach or mentor role, acting as a liaison between the team and the upper administration of the company.

-Here are three keys for building a self-directed team.
+There are three keys to building a self-directed team.
 Or rather, for helping a self-directed team build itself.